-Below, we collected some cool Xmas email examples to help you target the festive season most effectively!
+Below, we collected some great Xmas email examples to help you target the festive season most effectively!
 From Pre-Christmas emails to Christmas Day and Post-Christmas campaigns, here are the best stocking fillers for your brand!

 Pre-Christmas Email Marketing Examples

 Statistics have shown that 38% of American consumers are more likely to start their holiday shopping before the end of October!

 Early Christmas shopping deals, amazing gift guides, and season’s greetings are the best way to engage consumers faster than your competitors.
 Also, if you plan on targeting your audience throughout Christmas, you need to get your hands-on marketing automation to help you automate the email-sending process!
 You can even turn your welcome or abandoned cart series into Christmas season emails!

 With these in mind, let’s see some amazing Pre-Christmas email marketing campaigns to wow your early Christmas birds!

 Subject line: It’s beginning to look a lot like Christmas…